-- 1. Varsity jacket orders are taken twice a year.
-The approximate date for the first order is the second week of November, usually at the conclusion of the fall sports season.
-Delivery date is approximately the second week of January.
-The approximate date for the second order is the first week of March, usually at the conclusion of the winter sports season.
-Delivery date is approximately the first week in June. - 2.
-The varsity jackets are ordered from various locations.
-For more information, contact the Athletic Office. - 3.
+- 1. Varsity jacket orders are taken from various locations.
+For more information, contact the Athletic Office - 2.
 The student must have received a varsity letter according to the criteria set by the coach of the varsity sport in which the student participated.
-When ordering a jacket, the student needs to bring with them a deposit check, their DV chenille letter and the parent/guardian signature sheet.
+When ordering a jacket, the student needs to bring, their DV chenille letter with them.